top of page

 Minimizing Career Sacrifices

-It minimizes career sacrifices otherwise disrupted in traditional caregiving roles and expectations, partly because fathers are stepping up.
-Fathers are taking on more caregiving responsibilities historically perceived as the responsibility of women, such as bathing, dressing, and feeding their children.
+It minimizes career sacrifices that are otherwise disrupted by traditional caregiving roles and expectations, partly because fathers are stepping up.
+Fathers are taking on more caregiving responsibilities historically perceived as women's work, such as bathing, dressing, and feeding their children.

-It’s important to point out that infants with engaged fathers displayed fewer behavioral problems and better emotional regulation skills as toddlers and preschoolers.
+It’s important to note that infants with engaged fathers showed fewer behavioral problems and better emotional regulation skills as toddlers and preschoolers.

 Hiring a Full-time Caregiver